 The inspector should not leave the site until the concern is fully understood by the licensee and corrective action has been initiated.

 2800-06 INSPECTION INTERVALS

-06.01 Scheduling Inspections.
-To achieve the goals of cost saving and efficient use of staff time and travel, inspections (other than initial inspections) may be scheduled within a window around their inspection due dates.
-Inspection of licensees in Priority Codes 1, 2, and 3 may vary around their due date by ± 25 percent.
-Inspection of Priority Code 5 licensees and telephonic contact of priority T licensees may vary around their due dates by ± 1 year.
+06.01 Scheduling Routine Inspections.

+Routine inspections should be conducted as close to their due date as possible.
+However, to achieve the goals of cost saving and efficient use of staff time and travel, routine inspections may be scheduled within a window around their inspection due dates.
+Inspection of licensees in Priority Codes 1 and 2 may vary around their due date by ± 50 percent.
+Routine inspections of Priority Codes 3 and 5 licensees and telephonic contact of priority T licensees may vary around their due dates by ± 1 year.
 Inspections will not be considered “overdue” until they exceed the scheduling window.
-Inspections may be scheduled before their window if the inspector receives information that warrants earlier inspection.
+In rare situations, routine inspections may be scheduled earlier than the window in order to achieve cost savings and efficiencies.
+For example, in order to optimize travel to a remote location, such as Guam and American Samoa, an inspection of a portable gauge licensee may be scheduled sooner than the window.
+In addition, inspections may be scheduled before their window if the NRC receives information that warrants earlier inspections.
+The bases for scheduling the inspection before the window should be documented in the inspection records and signed by the inspector’s immediate supervisor and placed in the docket file in ADAMS.

 06.02 Combining Inspections.

 If a licensee holds several licenses with different Program Codes that are assigned different Priority Codes in Enclosure 1, a single inspection may be scheduled whenever practicable to more effectively use the inspector's travel time.
 Inspections for determining compliance with security requirements may be conducted at the same time as the health and safety inspections.
 In determining whether to combine inspections on a continuing basis, consideration should be given to not "over-inspect" a lower-priority license versus the need and desirability to inspect a licensee's total activities for a more complete assessment of its safety and compliance performance.
 The priority designations of the lower-priority licenses shall not be changed in these cases; the more frequent inspections of lower-priority licenses shall be handled only in the scheduling process.